katisunray/katisunray.github.io/src/content/products/mindful-presence-parenting-coaching.md

 ---

 - Awaken your presence, clarify your values and needs, and align with your strengths — in life, work, and parenthood/motherhood.
-- Programs available as of February 2026.
+- Programs starting the first half of 2026.
 - Join the waiting list by email.
 - “Clarity.
 Presence.
 A fulfilled and meaningful life.”